 For example, according to the Centers for Disease Control and Prevention , studies show that older children whose parents smoke get sick more often.
 Their lungs grow less than children who do not breathe secondhand smoke, and they get more bronchitis and pneumonia.

-The CDC also indicates that wheezing and coughing are more common in children who breathe secondhand smoke, and secondhand smoke can easily trigger an asthma attack in a child.
+The CDC also indicates that wheezing and coughing are more common in children who breathe secondhand smoke, and it can easily trigger an asthma attack.
 Children with asthma who are around secondhand smoke have more severe and frequent asthma attacks, and that, in turn, can put their lives in danger.

 Aside from these mentioned illnesses, children whose parents smoke around them get more ear infections, according to the CDC, and they also have fluid in their ears more often and have more operations to put in ear tubes for drainage.